 Most Valuable Liaison Award

-The Most Valuable Liaison Award recognizes Federal employees, who in their roles as liaisons, demonstrate effort in creating employment opportunities on Federal contracts for people who are blind or have significant disabilities under the AbilityOne Program.
+This award recognizes a Federal employee, who in their role as a liaison, demonstrates effort in creating employment opportunities on Federal contracts for people who are blind or have significant disabilities under the AbilityOne Program.

 Commission/Department of Defense Commitment in Action Certificates

-The certificates and coins recognized DoD personnel for exceptional support of the AbilityOne Program, creating employment for wounded warriors and people who are blind or have other significant disabilities.
+Commitment in Action certificates and coins recognize DoD personnel for exceptional support of the AbilityOne Program, thereby creating employment for wounded warriors and people who are blind or have other significant disabilities.